-Thirty-year fixed mortgage rates were unchanged, while 15-year fixed home loans were up a tick and 5/1 ARM rates were higher Tuesday, according to a NerdWallet survey of mortgage ratespublished by national lenders.
+Thirty-year fixed, 15-year fixed and 5/1 ARM loan rates saw subtle decreases across the board on Thursday, according to a NerdWallet survey of mortgage rates published by national lenders this morning.

 Homeowners looking to lower their mortgage rate can shop for refinance lenders here.